Equity Workforce Planning and Capacity Grants

 Pre-Application Webinar

-On April 17, 2024 at 1 PM, MassCEC will host a pre-application webinar for the Equity Workforce Planning and Capacity Grants.
-Register for the webinar to learn more about application scopes, eligibility, budget, and application process.
+On October 23, 2024 at 12 pm, MassCEC will hold a pre-application webinar for the 2025 Equity Workforce Planning and Capacity funding opportunity.
+Please register below to learn more about eligibility, budget, and the application process.
+This webinar will be recorded and the slides will be available for viewing after the event.

 Frequently Asked Questions